 Understanding Northern Blotting: An Essential Biotechnology Tool

 If you've ever wondered how scientists unravel the mysteries of genetics, you may be interested in learning about a crucial technique called Northern Blotting.
 Northern Blotting is a classic method used in molecular biology to detect specific RNA (Ribonucleic Acid) sequences within a sample.
+It provides information about the size, abundance and gene expression level of the RNA molecule.

 Imagine Northern Blotting as a detective who identifies the 'culprits' (specific RNA sequences) by 'fingerprinting' them (separating them according to their sizes).
 This process involves several steps: RNA extraction from the sample, separation of RNA molecules by gel electrophoresis, transfer of separated RNA onto a nylon membrane, and detection of specific RNA sequences using a labeled probe that binds to the target RNA.